benchristel/process-to-processes/src/Fundamentals/Empiricism.md

 # Empiricism

+This book describes an empirical approach to software — that is, one based on observation and experience, rather than made-up images of how things should be.
+The empirical thread runs throughout the book, showing up explicitly in techniques like {{link ExplainWhy}}, {{link FundamentalProcess}}, {{link TestDrivenDevelopment}}, {{link WalkingSkeleton}}, and {{link ExploratoryTesting}}, and in views like {{link FiguringThingsOut}} and {{link Controllability}}.

+Often, people assume that empirical methods only apply to what can be quantified, and that anything unquantifiable is only a matter of opinion.
+I hope to show that this is far from true.
+We can apply empirical thinking to unquantifiable matters quite easily, using {{link RelativeAssessment}} of changes made by {{link SmallSteps}}.

 ## The Scientific Method

 It's a sad commentary on the state of the U.S. education system that I feel the need to explain the scientific method in a book for technology professionals.
 Yet, given that I myself only grokked the topic after reading [a Harry Potter fanfic about it](https://hpmor.com/), it probably warrants explication.